facebookincubator/spectrum/docs/transcoding_images_for_upload.md

 ### Android

-As most image selection code will provide an `URI` for the user image, it first needs to be resolved to an input stream.
+As most image selection code will provide a `URI` for the user image, it first needs to be resolved to an input stream.

 ```java
 try (final InputStream inputStream = contentResolver.openInputStream(uri)) {